Highway Patrolman (film): Reception

 Though the film premiered in Mexico in 1991, U.S. distribution was considerably limited.
 Kevin Thomas of The Los Angeles Times wrote over two years later that it was "a sad commentary on the state of foreign-language film distribution that Highway Patrolman...is only now being released [in Los Angeles]."
 Nevertheless, he adds that "we can be only be grateful that it has arrived at last" as he considered the film to be "maverick director Alex Cox’s finest film to date."
 Thomas observed that "working in a foreign language has given Cox the necessary freedom and detachment not to worry about being hip and to take the plunge into classic screen storytelling, backed by O’Brien’s superbly structured script."

 Jonathan Rosenbaum of The Chicago Reader concurred that "in some ways it’s [Cox's] best work to date – a beautifully realized tale about the life of a Mexican highway patrolman who’s neither sentimentalized nor treated like a villain."
 He later included it in his year-end top-ten list, observing that "working in a virtuoso long-take style, Cox mixes comedy with tragedy and social critique with straight-ahead action."
 Jim Hoberman would also hail it as "Cox’s most impressive comeback" many years later in a retrospective review published in The New York Times.

 Influence and legacy

 The musician James Rutledge released his early music under the name Pedro in reference to the film.
+Damián Alcázar, who had a small role in the film would go on to star in the Luis Estrada films Herod's Law (1999) and Un mundo maravilloso (2006), which have Cox in supporting roles.